isomerpages/nlb-curiocity/_events/Curiocity Treasure Hunt/Answer Submission.md

 third_nav_title: Curiocity Treasure Hunt
 image: /images/sgth-answers.jpg
 ---
-We will activate the answer link on 2nd February at 12pm, after the 4th and final clue has been released on National Library Singapore’s Facebook and Instagram.
-Submit your answers for this week by 6th February before midnight!
+Submit your answers HERE from 2nd February at 12pm onwards once the 4th and final clue has been released on National Library Singapore’s Facebook and Instagram !
+Make sure to submit them by 6th February, 23:59!

 <div>
 <div class="row is-multiline">